mehdiaroua/SearchArtist/README.md

 ## Installation and setup to run application
 1. Clone the repository to your local machine or download Zip
-2. Install project dependencies:
+2. Install project dependencies: npm install
-3. Start the application by running the following command:
+3. Start the application by running the following command: npm start

 ## API Documentation